sgl-project/sglang/README.md

 ```

 ### Constrained Decoding
-You can use `regex=` to specify a regular expression as a decoding constraint.
+Use `regex=` to specify a regular expression as a decoding constraint.

 ```python
 @sgl.function